 This secluded getaway lets you observe many other types of birds and plentiful wildlife by day while enjoying breathtaking views of the rolling countryside, watching the trees reflected in the water and observing the sunset sparkling in the lake.
 Bring your binoculars and enjoy birdwatching here on Big Blue Ranch.

-Greater Prairie Chicken Viewing: $50 per person with a minimum of 2 people. (plus lodging)
+Greater Prairie Chicken Viewing: $50 per person with a minimum of 2 people. (plus lodging for one or more nights)